Home Help for families Information & Advice Preparing for adult life Making a plan

 If your child has an Education, Health and Care (EHC) plan, transition planning forms part of the ongoing annual review process.
 Preparation for adulthood starts when the plan is reviewed in year 9 (age 13/14) and continues every year after that.

 Similarly, the Care Act ensures that if your child is receiving services for the local authority, there is a transition period into adult services.
-(See information about a temporary change to these requirements during the Covid-19 pandemic.)
+(See information about there is a transition period into adult services.)